 Are you ready to save $500 a month?
 If so, here are legit ways you can put extra money into your pocket in the next 30 days.

 Do you know how much your monthly subscriptions are costing you?
 Or, the average amount you spend on expenses each month?

 If you don’t know this, then you’re most likely wasting more money than you should.
 After all, it’s not how much money you make that counts, it’s how much you keep.

-The solution is to download Personal Capital to better understand your cash flow.
+The solution is to download Personal Capital or Mint to better understand your cash flow.
 After linking your bank accounts, Personal Capital will break down your monthly expenses.
 Focus on reducing large expenses first, such as your cell phone, cable, or car insurance.

 For example, if your cell phone bill is $150 each month, look for a cheaper alternative.
-Ask your provider for a discount, or switch a plan that makes better sense.
+Ask your provider for a discount, or switch to a plan that makes better sense.

 Once you’ve nailed some big wins, remove unnecessary monthly subscriptions.
 Then, use Trimm’s subscription feature to cancel unwanted subscriptions.